PalladioSimulator/Palladio-Documentation-Slingshot/tutorial.markdown

 If neither of these options helps, you should probably start thinking.

 ## Usage
+*prerequisite* : all desired extensions are imported into eclipse workspace.
+- start runtime eclipse from within workspace.
+  * e.g. via *Run* -> *Run As* -> *Eclipse Application*

-- start runtime eclipse (should not yield any popups with warnings, if it does, try to proceed.
-Maybe Slingshot runs anyway.)
+  * should not yield any popups with warnings.
+If it does, try to proceed.
+Maybe Slingshot runs anyway.
 - open Palladio perspective.
 - get a model to simulate.
   * *either* : create a new model.